Speed limit could drop on deadly stretch of March Road | CBC News

 Delaney Tolle, assistant manager at the nearby Royal Oak, has seen the wreckage that followed several crashes.

-She said pedestrians sometimes attempt to play "Frogger" weaving through heavy traffic volumes like the frog in the vintage arcade game.
+She said pedestrians sometimes attempt Frogger-style crossings, weaving through heavy traffic like the frog in the vintage arcade game.

 Though she supports the proposed move, she thinks any speed limit changes would have to be "seriously enforced."